 To use the system faster, you may speak the second level commands with the main menu command on the main menu.
-For example, press the K button and after the tone say, "Call Redial."
+For example, push the following button and after the tone say, "Call Redial."
 Note: The combined command of Call and (a Name) cannot be used.